 The Dynastic Cycle

 The Mandate was used for centuries to explain the rise and fall of dynasties in China.
 Historians call this pattern the dynastic cycle.
 The cycle followed a circle.
 The top of the circle would begin with a strong dynasty establishing peace and prosperity.
 The dynasty would be considered to have the Mandate of Heaven.
-The dynasty would rule in a fair way and be good to the people by providing land, fair taxes, and decreasing corruption.
+The dynasty would rule in a fair way and be good to the people by providing land, fair taxes, and a decrease in corruption.

 The end of the dynasty would be met with natural disasters such as floods, famines, peasant revolts and invasions.
-These problems became so big that the Emperor could not fix them and so the Chinese people were left on their own.
-Eventually people would organize against the government and revolutions would start.
-The Old Dynasty would be seen as having lost the Mandate of Heaven and rebellion was justified.
+These problems became so enormous that the emperor could not remedy them and thus the Chinese people were left to fend for themselves.
+Eventually, people would organize against the government and revolutions would begin.
+These rebellions were often met with tremendous violence and bloodshed.

-The Old Dynasty would be overthrown through rebellion and bloodshed.
-Dynasties would be attacked internally through peasant revolts and externally through hostile invasions.
+These dynasties would be attacked internally through peasant revolts and externally through hostile invasions.
+The dynasty would be seen as having lost the Mandate of Heaven and the rebellion was seen as justified.
 Eventually a new Dynasty would emerge and seize power.
-The New Dynasty gains power, restores peace and order, and claims to have the Mandate of Heaven.
-The dynastic cycle lasted until the end of the Ming Dynasty in 1644 CE.
+The new dynasty gains power, restores peace and order, and claims to have the Mandate of Heaven.
+The dynastic cycle would last until the end of the Ming Dynasty in 1644 CE.